-The proportion of investments used to meet the environmental and social characteristics promoted by the Sub-Fund is 100% (excluding cash, cash equivalents and certain derivatives for hedging and efficient portfolio management purposes) with the minimum proportion of sustainable investments being 20%.
+The proportion of investments used to meet the environmental and social characteristics promoted by the Sub-Fund is 80% with the minimum proportion of sustainable investments being 20%.

 The Sub-Fund commits to having a minimum 20% sustainable investments, however, within this overall commitment, there is no minimum commitment to invest in sustainable investments with an environmental objective or in sustainable investments with a social objective.
 This means that the proportion of sustainable investments with an environmental objective and those with a social objective will vary from time to time.
-The minimum share of sustainable investments allocated by each third-party asset manager to each mandate/collective investment scheme (if applicable) on an aggregated basis.
+The minimum share of sustainable investments at Sub-Fund level takes into account the minimum share of sustainable investments allocated by each third-party asset manager to each mandate/collective investment scheme (if applicable) on an aggregated basis.